-Goods and Services Tax is a comprehensive tax regime that has replaced many of India’s indirect taxes. ie. Commodity tax, value-added tax, service tax, etc. The Goods and Services Tax Act, which took effect on July 1, 2017, increased transparency in the taxation process.
-However, many homebuyers often have questions about how GST affects their property and how to calculate GST on under-construction property with examples.
+Goods and Services Tax(GST) is a comprehensive tax regime that has replaced many of India’s indirect taxes. i.e. Commodity tax, value-added tax, service tax, etc. The Goods and Services Tax Act, which took effect on July 1, 2017, increased transparency in the taxation process.
+However, many homebuyers often question how GST affects their property and how to calculate GST on under-construction property.

-What is the GST rate for works contractors?
+What Is the GST Rate for Works Contractors?

-A works contract is essentially a works contract and may also include the delivery of goods for the performance of the contract.
 It is a combined supply of both services and goods, with the service element predominating in the parties’ contract.
 Works contracts can relate to both land and immovable property.

 Description of Service | GST Rates |

-Services under works contracts are offered to the local government, state government, union territory, and central government.
+Services under work contracts are offered to the local government, state government, union territory, and central government.
 Contract services for construction, construction, commissioning, installation, completion, installation, repair, maintenance, refurbishment, or modification of the above works.
 Historical Monument Archaeological site Archaeological excavation Antiquity Canal Dam Other irrigation works Pipeline Conduit Plant | 18% |

 Services under works contracts are offered to the local government, state government, union territory, and central government.
-Road-Bridge Tunnel Terminal for road transport Civil structure or any other original work (See Note-1) Pollution control plant-Effluent treatment plant-Funeral, burial, cremation of deceased-Building (See Note-2) | 18% |
+Road-Bridge Tunnel Terminal for road transport Civil structure or any other original work (See Note-1) Pollution control plant-Effluent treatment plant-Funeral, burial, and cremation of deceased-Building (See Note-2) | 18% |

 Works contract service provided to any person by way of construction, erection, commissioning, or installation of original works.
-Railway-Monorail, Metro An individual residential unit, excluding part of a dwelling 60 sqm low-cost housing in residential projects (see note-3) Post-harvest storage infrastructure for agricultural products Cold storage for agriculture produces Mechanized system for handling food grain machines Equipment | 18% |
+Railway-Monorail, Metro An individual residential unit, excluding part of a dwelling.
+60 sqm low-cost housing in residential projects (see note-3) The post-harvest storage infrastructure for agricultural products Cold storage for agriculture produces Mechanized system for handling food grain machines Equipment | 18% |

 Works contract service provided to Central Government, State Government, Union Territory, and Local Authority by contract services for construction, construction, commissioning, installation, completion, installation, repair, maintenance, renovation, or modification of any of the above works.
 Original non-commercial work (commercial, industrial, or other non-business means) Educational institution-clinical facility Arts and Cultural Facilities Condominium Administrative self-use, government dormitory, or for specific people | 18% |